ip addr add 192.168.1.81/24 dev eth0

 $ ip route

-Set default gateway:
+Set the default gateway:

 # ip route add default via 192.168.1.1